Here’s yet one more “The Best…” list — this time focusing on web tools that let teachers and students create their own online learning games.

 Escape The Room games are one of my favorite game “genres,” where players have to…escape from a room by clicking on objects and using them in a certain way and/or order.
 Most of these games also have a text component.

 Now, a new free tool has come online, the Room Escape Maker, that lets anybody create their own….escape the room games.
 It requires a little more of a learning curve than I would like, but I think it has some potential.
+Here’s some more info on how to use them in the classroom.

 Easily Make Reviews into Gameshows! is by Carissa Peck.